GoogleCloudPlatform/community/tutorials/gke-filestore-dynamic-provisioning/index.md

 ```

 ## Create a Cloud Filestore volume
-1. Create a Cloud Filestore instance with 1TB of stroage capacity
+1. Create a Cloud Filestore instance with 1TB of storage capacity
 ```sh
 FS=[NAME FOR THE FILESTORE YOU WILL CREATE] gcloud beta filestore instances create ${FS} \